finos-labs/cafex/docs/cafex_ui/README.md

-# CAFE-UI
+# CAFEX-UI

-CAFE-UI is a Python package that provides tools and utilities for web UI and mobile app testing.
+CAFEX-UI is a Python package that provides tools and utilities for web UI and mobile app testing.
 It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features

-CAFE-UI offers the following features:
+CAFEX-UI offers the following features:

 - **Driver management:** Supports various web browsers (Chrome, Firefox, Edge, etc.) and mobile platforms (iOS, Android).
 - **Element interaction:** Provides methods to interact with web elements and mobile app elements, such as clicking, typing, and retrieving text.